faellim/Finance-Tracker/README.md

 * Include a demo GIF
 * Show CLI usage in action
 * Add a short demo video (optional)

----

-## 📄 License

-This project is licensed under the MIT License.
-See the full license here: [LICENSE](./LICENSE)

 * Track personal expenses with structured data
 * Organize spending into custom categories
 * Analyze monthly summaries and breakdowns